-The Esk Valley Walk is a minor trail that follows the pretty Esk Valley through the North Yorkshire Moors and one of the appeals of this walk is it's easy to access and walk.
+The Esk Valley Walk is a relatively minor trail that follows the pretty Esk Valley through the North Yorkshire Moors - and one of it's appeals is that it's easy to access and walk.

 The route travels along the same valley as the Esk Valley Railway line, which is a rural train service with frequent stops on it's journey from Middlesbrough to Whitby, although only limited services running throughout the day.

-The Esk Valley Walk itself runs for 37 miles, and is composed of a loop up to the source of the Esk through the more rugged parts of the North Yorkshire Moors (out and back from Castleton), along with a longer and straighter stretch that runs from Castleton to Whitby.
+The Esk Valley Walk itself runs for 35 miles - and is composed of a loop up to the source of the Esk through the more rugged parts of the North Yorkshire Moors (out and back from Castleton), along with a longer and straighter stretch from Castleton to Whitby.

-My route today will include the entirety of the long stretch running from Castleton to Whitby, but also an additional segment from Commondale to Castleton.
+My route today includes the long stretch running from Castleton to Whitby, but also an additional segment from Commondale to Castleton.

 |